This SwimRun Is set in the magnificent landscape of Oxfordshire.

 Start..
 Eynsham Lock, swimming downstream in the River Thames.
 Your Swim Exits will be clearly marked and marshalled.
 First exit point is a 1.2k swim from the start point at Eynsham Lock.
 Single swim category can transition from wetsuits at this point.

 Collection system at the end of the race for your belongings will be in place: your wetsuit.
 Multiple swims category can use either Tri suit or swim run wetsuits, both are accepted.
 There will be either race bibs, numbered hats or timing bands.
 These must be kept on at all times during the event.
 The course will be marshalled and direction signs in place.
 Medical points will be in place and rescue kayaks & Safety Boats throughout the Swim routes.
-Checkpoints for solos, pairs will need to be at checkpoints together, up to 50 meters apart in run section and 20 meters in swim sections – these are acceptable distances to be apart on these legs of the course.
+There are checkpoints throughout the course.
 Drinks and feed stations will be in place throughout the course.

 Participants please respect the semi ancient woodlands, these have tremendous scientific importance at Oxford University.
 Stay on the marked course.
 Your Wavier must be completed before race entry: participants are taking part at their own risk and Swim Oxford Ltd will not accept responsibility for any accidents during the event.
 The organiser has the right to withdraw participants who are not adhering to the guidelines or causing hazards to other participants, staff or themselves.
 If you want to pull out of the event you must make it known to a Marshal.
 Medical attention will be ready, we like to help and getting the correct information to us is very, very important.

-Once you have finished the race/event, you can change into your warm clothes.
+...you can change into your warm clothes.
 Enjoy the Swim Oxford legendary cafe, offering homemade cakes and free to all Participants.
-There will be toilet facilities, Medical station, Ambulance and possibly some Merchandise which has been much requested.
-If you would like the shuttle mini bus back to your car you can include this in your registration £3 If you decide to walk back the distance from Race finish point to Car park is 1.2 miles.
+There will be toilet facilities, Medical station and Ambulance.
+If you would like the shuttle bus back to your car you can include this with your online booking £3.50.
+If you decide to walk back the distance from race finish point to car park is 1.8 miles.

 Siemens Magnet Technology, Address: Wharf Road Eynsham Oxon OX29 4BP.